waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Cycling Road Forced Movement:** On certain routes like Route 18, the player character experiences forced, multi-tile movement in a single direction, especially when moving downhill.
 - **Map Partitions & Reachability:** A single map can have physically disconnected areas (partitions).
 A path may be blocked by being in the wrong partition.
 I must analyze the map XML for physical barriers and not solely rely on the 'Reachable' flag in the Game State Information.
 - **Hidden Warp Tiles:** Certain 'dead-end' rooms may contain hidden, one-way warp tiles that trigger upon being walked over.
 (Discovered in Mt.
 Moon B1F western partition).
+- **PC Interaction:** The PC at a Pokémon Center must be interacted with from the tile directly below it (Y+1), while facing up.
+- **Pokémon PC Menu:** "Gem's PC" is for Item Storage.
+"BILL's PC" is for Pokémon Storage.
+- **Trap Battles:** Certain wild encounters appear to be 'trap' battles where the 'RUN' option is disabled (Observed: Wigglytuff, KADABRA; Suspected: Ditto).
+- **Fainted HM Usage:** A fainted Pokémon can still use field moves like CUT and Surf outside of battle.
+- **Cycling Road Forced Movement:** On certain routes like Route 18, the player character experiences forced, multi-tile movement in a single direction, especially when moving downhill.
+- **Map Partitions & Reachability:** A single map can have physically disconnected areas (partitions).
+A path may be blocked by being in the wrong partition.
+I must analyze the map XML for physical barriers and not solely rely on the 'Reachable' flag in the Game State Information.
+- **Hidden Warp Tiles:** Certain 'dead-end' rooms may contain hidden, one-way warp tiles that trigger upon being walked over.
+(Discovered in Mt.
+Moon B1F western partition).

 # III.
 Current Objectives & Hypotheses (Consolidated)